 The Glasgow Boys were followed by the misleadingly termed Colourists, misleading in that they had their own ideas not necessarily copied each other – Fergusson, Peploe, Cadell and Hunter.
 They happened to be good friends and all lived in Paris for a time where art was art and public toilets were still urinals.

-Today we have great painters such as the multi-talented John Byrne, a truly terrific artist who would be a millionaire had he lived in New York: Crieff ‘buddy,’ Barbara Rae, a Royal Academician painter and printmaker respected and collected worldwide; the wild Adrian Wiszniewski; the highly innovative Steven Campbell, (English-born, regarded himself a true Scot, as his thick Glaswegian accent attested) Alison Watt, and the late John Bellany, a painter compelled to place a fish on everybody’s head.
-There are many more.
+Among others, we have great painters such as the multi-talented John Byrne, a truly terrific artist who would be a millionaire had he lived in New York: Crieff ‘buddy,’ Barbara Rae, a Royal Academician painter and master printmaker respected and collected worldwide; the wild Adrian Wiszniewski; the highly innovative Steven Campbell, (English-born, regarded himself a true Scot, as his thick Glaswegian accent attested) Alison Watt, and the late John Bellany, a painter compelled to place a fish on everybody’s head.

-They all got or get London exhibitions and are duly paid lipservice for their distinction, books written of their output, their work in public and private collections, but mentions in the British press are hard to find.
-(Rae, universally regarded as a great colourist and printmaker, declines personal interviews, asking that she is judged by her work.)
+They all got or get London exhibitions and are duly paid lip service for their distinction, books written of their output, their work in public and private collections, but mentions in the British press are hard to find.
 In fact, it’s hard to find note of them in Scottish newspapers.

 Playing to the wrong gallery